OpenSAGE/OpenSAGE.BlenderPlugin/README.md

 We have a growing [OpenSAGE Discord](https://discord.gg/G2FhZUT) community.
 If you have questions about the project or can't get it working, there's usually someone there who can help out.

+## Acknowledgements

+Thanks a lot to MattTheLegoman and Mathijs from the [Age of the Ring mod](https://www.moddb.com/mods/the-horse-lords-a-total-modification-for-bfme) for allowing us to use their models and textures for testing.